How Children Solve Problems

 "What happens if I ...?"'
 "Why do animals have ears?"
 "How can I get this wall to stay up?."
 Each day offers children a variety of problems to solve and ideas to think about.
 However, the ways children engage in problem solving depend not only on their experiences but also on their ages and developmental levels.
 Use these guidelines as you think about problem-solving abilities, activities, and natural inclinations.

-- discover they can influence their environment just by being in its
+- Discover they can influence their environment just by being in it

 - Provide a safe and stimulating environment where infants can explore.
 Unbreakable mirrors, toys of different textures, and large-motor mats and climbers invite babies to test the limits of their bodies and abilities daily.